Quantitative-Big-Imaging/Quantitative-Big-Imaging-Course/README.md

 ### Quantitative Big Imaging Course
 Here are the lectures, exercises, and additional course materials corresponding to the spring semester 2014 course at ETH Zurich, 227-0966-00L: Quantitative Big Imaging.
 The lectures have been prepared and given by Kevin Mader, Anders Kaestner, Marco Stampanoni, and Maria Büchner.
+Please note the Lecture Slides and PDF do not contain source code, this is only available in the handout.

 ### Lectures
 - 20th February - Introductory Lecture (M. Stampanoni)